 You can secure your APIs by the following means:

 Cybercriminals also tend to target fintech companies’ servers where they store user data, algorithms, security protocols, and other information.
 A compromised app can entail an attack on the server, and a compromised server can result in attacks on user devices and theft of their information.
-Consider the following security tips:

 Integration of a virtual private network (VPN) can provide additional security.
 For example, it’s possible to make specific services, pages, and other app components accessible only from hardware that provides a valid public key.
-Unauthorized devices should be denied access and blocked with a system firewall, antivirus software, or any other program.
+Unauthorized devices should be denied access and blocked with a system firewall, antivirus software, or another program.

 Firewalls and antivirus solutions also can work together for securing your fintech app.
 Modern firewalls thwart web-based malware and intrusion attempts and offer better inspection capabilities and control over individual applications in a network.